secrierlab/TumourHistologyDL/README.md

-# Characteraising the immunological landscape and spatial architecture of colon cancer tissue
+# Characterising the immunological landscape and spatial architecture of colon cancer tissue

 This is a Python implementation of the paper: